-LEGO® bricks are designed to be reused and handed down through generations, but LEGO boxes and other packaging are often disposed of quickly.
-Some of our packaging contains single-use disposable plastic, which today isn’t sustainable or in some cases able to be recycled.
-That’s why we’re taking urgent action to make all our packaging sustainable by 2025.
+LEGO® bricks are designed to be used and handed down through generations, but LEGO boxes and other packaging are often disposed of quickly.
+Some of our packaging contains single-use disposable plastic which isn’t recyclable in many parts of the world.
+It’s one reason why we don’t consider it sustainable, and why we’re aiming to make all our packaging more sustainable by the end of 2025.